po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Now VS Code should be happy and to make sure things still work, let's save our work and run the application.
 When prompted for the photo URL, we recommend using the valuable Place Kitten service, which provides URLs for images of kittens.
 For example, [https://placekitten.com/300/300](https://placekitten.com/300/300).
 They are the best employees.

 Our application works, but it still only prints the employee's name to the console.
 We want to see *all* of the employee's information.
-In order to print it, we need to be able to get it out of the Employee instance.
+In order to print it, we need to be able to get it out of the `Employee` instance.

-Earlier in the project, we used dot notation to access `Employee` instance properties directly, but we have also used a method to access Employee's `FirstName` property.
+Earlier in the project, we used dot notation to access `Employee` instance properties directly, but we have also used a method to access `Employee`'s `FirstName` property.
 The argument for the latter approach was to simplify formatting.
 But there are lots of good reasons for accessing properties indirectly through methods:

 * You can process the property before returning it, such as formatting or validating it.